nodejs/ecmascript-modules/doc/api/esm.md

 <!-- type=misc -->

-The `--experimental-modules` flag can be used to enable features for loading ECMAScript modules.
+The `--experimental-modules` flag can be used to enable support for ECMAScript modules (ES modules).

-Once this has been set, there are a few different ways to run a file as an ES
+## Running Node.js with an ECMAScript Module

-module:
+There are a few ways to start Node.js with an ES module as its input.

-### <code>.mjs</code> extension
+### Initial entry point with an <code>.mjs</code> extension

-Files ending with `.mjs` will be loaded as ES modules.
+A file ending with `.mjs` passed to Node.js as an initial entry point will be loaded as an ES module.

 ```sh
 node --experimental-modules my-app.mjs